joomla/Manual/docs/general-concepts/webservices.md

 $data = [
 'id'          => $articleId,
-'title'       => 'How to add an article via the Joomla 4 API?', 'introtext' => 'When using PATCH, articletext MUST be splitted in two parts or use at least just introtext in order to work properly', 'fulltext' => 'MORE CONTENT if you wish',
+'title'       => 'How to add an article via the Joomla 4 API?', 'introtext'   => 'When using PATCH, articletext MUST be split into two parts or use at least just introtext in order to work properly', 'fulltext'    => 'MORE CONTENT if you wish',
 ];

 $dataString = json_encode($data);